VoronDesign/VoronUsers/printer_mods/roboticator24/push-fit_led_lightstrip/README.md

 Its main features include:

-* LED strip mounted at 45 degrees to illuminate downwards
+* LED strip mounted at 45 degrees to illuminate downwards/outwards
 * Shroud to stop stray light shining outwards/upwards, which otherwise can be quite dazzling
 * Integrated wire routing through 2020 extrusion (see my push-fit extrusion cap mod to completely hide the wires)
 * Also supports standard clip-in diffuser designed for aluminium U profiles ([available from AliExpress](https://www.aliexpress.com/item/4001233527740.html) and many other places)